microsoft/vscode-docs/blogs/2021/09/06/bracket-pair-colorization.md

 Surprisingly, most of the code does not need to be aware of how lengths are represented.
 Only the position mapper got significantly more complex, since care had to be taken that a single line can contain multiple text edits.

 As an implementation detail, we encode such lengths in a single number to reduce memory pressure.
 JavaScript supports integers up to $2^{53} - 1$, so we can use up to 26 bits each for the number of lines and columns.
-Unfortunately, v8 stores numbers larger than $2^{31}$ [in the heap](https://v8.dev/blog/react-cliff#smi-heapnumber-mutableheapnumber), so this encoding trick did not turn out as effective as we thought.
+Unfortunately, v8 stores numbers larger than $2^{31}$ [on the heap](https://v8.dev/blog/react-cliff#smi-heapnumber-mutableheapnumber), so this encoding trick did not turn out as effective as we thought.

 ## The Devil Is In The Details: Unclosed Bracket Pairs